Generic name: mineral oil (oral/rectal) [ MIN-er-al-OYL ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Mineral oil may cause serious side effects.
 Stop using mineral oil and call your doctor at once if you have:

 no bowel movement after use;